vyshnavthumu0509/XLR8_InnoveteX/README.md

 # XLR8_InnoveteX
-We worke hard with krishna ERC convenor but finally we found that the code given by the XRL8 was not working in an android phone it is only working in **ios devices**. so we worked a whole day to chage the code and finally we succeded in changing the code which can be **used in android phones** also changed the settings form **joy stick to arrows** we can also **adjust speed** in our code.
+We worke hard with krishna ERC convenor but finally we found that the code given by the XRL8 was not working in an android phone it is only working in **ios devices**. we were hope less because we dont have any iphones . then we decided to change the code. we all our team mates with out the help of mentors created our own code. also changed the settings form **joy stick to arrows** we can also **adjust speed** in our code. which it is not efficient in joystick.